Natural Resource Permitting Improvements

 Wetland professional accountability

-Streamlining Forest Act permitting in Ministry of Transportation and Transit Right of Ways
+Streamlining Forest Act permitting in Rights of Way

 Riparian areas are the lands next to streams and other waterbodies.
 They are vital to healthy ecosystems.
 They support fish habitat, help maintain water quality, and contribute to climate resilience.
 In some areas of B.C., the Riparian Areas Protection Regulation (RAPR) helps protect these areas during residential, commercial, and industrial development on private land.
 It requires that qualified environmental professionals assess proposed developments to ensure they meet environmental standards and protect riparian functions.